 In Conclusion

-Storytelling has become an indispensable tool in my arsenal as a Requirements Engineer.
+Storytelling has become an indispensable tool in my arsenal as a Requirements Engineer and IT Business Analysit.
 By embracing the power of narrative, I’ve enhanced my ability to communicate, collaborate, and ultimately, deliver successful software projects.